wwangsa/learnWSO2/Readme.md

 	![Big Picture for Ch 27](Resources/screenshots/ch27.png)

-28. Message Store and Processor (Project folder: HealthcareProject) Message store artifacts are used to temporarily stored incoming messages before they are delivered to the destination.
-It's useful for serving traffics that can only accept messages at a give rate.
+28. Message Store and Processor (Project folder: HealthcareProject) Still related to the HealthcareProject, besides calling the `POST /healthcare/payments`, it submitting to RabbitMQ server to process the payment which would not happen instantly.
+"A Message Store is used by a mediation sequence to temporarily store messages before they are delivered to their destination.
+This approach is useful for serving traffic to back-end services that can only accept messages at a given rate, whereas incoming traffic arrives at different rates.The Store Mediator in a mediation sequence is used to store incoming messages in the message store.
+The Message Processor retrieves the messages from the message store and delivers them to the back-end service at a given rate."
 	![Big Picture for Ch 28](Resources/screenshots/ch28.png)

 	1. Create new message-stores with the following configs:
 		* Message Store Name: `PaymentRequestMS`
 		* Message Store type: `RabbitMQ Message Store`